-The AA School is pleased to announce that we have enlisted the services of the University of London Housing Services (ULHS) http://www.housing.lon.ac.uk who run a private housing service for many students in London.
+The AA School has enlisted the services of the University of London Housing Services (ULHS) http://www.housing.lon.ac.uk who run a private housing service for many students in London.

 The ULHS can offer advice to students on how to find accommodation, which areas to consider, what the options are, pricing and more.
 They produce a London Student Housing Guide which includes a vast amount of information on how to search and secure accommodation in London which is also accessible online at http://www.housing.lon.ac.uk/housing-guide.
 You will receive a copy of this guide during Introduction Week.

 They have an online database of accommodation offers from registered landlords and letting agents which operates throughout the year.
 These offers include flats and houses for groups as well as rooms in shared flats and houses.